dendriel/rozsa-events-collector/README.md

 - `submit-endpoint` - the endpoint of the remote serve in which events will be posted (default: `http://localhost:8080/collect`)
 - `event-id-key` - the key name for the auto-generated id in the events (default: `id`)
-- `event-header` - the name of the auto-inserted header with the event flow name  (default: `x-flow`)
+- `event-flow-header` - the name of the auto-inserted header with the event flow name  (default: `x-flow`)

 The library `general` configuration is defined inside the `rozsa.events-collector` hierarchy: